cypherpepe/socket-protocol/READMEv2.md

 ### Architecture Details

-- **Deployer and Composer Contracts**: These live on an *offchain* Watcher VM.
+- **Deployer and Application Contracts**: These live on an *offchain* Watcher VM.
 The Watcher VM monitors cross-chain events and triggers *onchain* actions on the contracts deployed on respective chains.
 - **Logic Contract**: This is the *onchain* component responsible for chain-specific logic and integration.
 ![architecure diagram](images/architecture.png)